Logo

 The flag of Saint George was carried by the Portuguese troops and hoisted in the fortresses, during the 15th century.

-Saint George became the patron saint of the former Kingdom of Aragon and Crown of Aragon when King Pedro I of Aragon won the Battle of Alcoraz in 1096.
+Saint George became the patron saint of the former Kingdom of Aragon and Crown of Aragon when King Pedro I of Aragon won the battle of Alcoraz in 1096.

-Legend has it that victory eventually fell to the Christian armies when Saint George appeared to them on the battlefield, helping them secure the reconquest of the city of Huesca which had been under the Muslim control of the Taifa of Zaragoza.
+Legend has it that victory eventually fell to the Christian armies when Saint George appeared to them on the battlefield, helping them secure the conquest of the city of Huesca which had been under the Muslim control of the Taifa of Zaragoza.

-The Cross of St Saint George, known in Aragon as The Cross of Alcoraz, continues to emblazon the flags of all of Aragon's provinces.
+The Cross of St Saint George, known in Aragon as the Cross of Alcoraz, continues to emblazon the flags of all of Aragon's provinces.

 In Valencia, Catalonia, the Balearics, Malta, Sicily and Sardinia, the origins of the veneration of St Saint George go back to their shared history as territories under the Crown of Aragon, thereby sharing the same legend.